sevenseasofbri/Orbital-README/README.md

  1. _Basic Algorithm for Itinerary Generation_
  Due to time constraint (aka Special Term for both of us) we decided to implement Dijkstra's algorithm for optimising the itinerary.
- **Need for this Feature:** The basis of this web application is to be able to produce an ideal itinerary for a user.
+ **Need for this Feature:** An important part of this web application is to be able to produce an ideal itinerary for a user.
 Therefore, it is imperative to have a basic algorithm for itinerary generation.
 ```
 # Note: All nodes on a map are assumed to be connected, therefore creating a complete connected graph.
 # n is the number of places input by the user